-On PHP's Crown license area, there are 89 locations in ACCDC's sensitive species dataset from November 2017.
-These locations range in observation dates from 1987 to 2014 (see below map).
-Based on this data, deferral of management activities in these locations during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDNR biologists.
+On PHP's Crown license area, there are 98 locations in ACCDC's sensitive species dataset from July 2019.
+These locations range in observation dates from 1987 to 2018 (see below map).
+A location with a singing male likely at a nest site was detected in an area to be planned for harvest.
+A leave patch of 10 hectares was left unmanaged to minimize disturbance to the nesting area.
+Deferral of management activities during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDLF biologists.